 Anal cancer is a condition in which malignant (cancer) cells develop in the anus tissues.

-Stool (solid waste) leaves the body through the anus, which is located below the rectum at the end of the large intestine.
+Stool (solid waste) leaves the body through the anus, located below the rectum at the end of the large intestine.
 The anus is made up of parts of the body’s outer skin layers and parts of the intestine.
 The anal entrance is opened and closed by two ring-like muscles called sphincter muscles, which allow stool to travel out of the body.
-The anal canal, which runs between the rectum and the anal entrance, is around 1-1.5 inches long.
+The anal canal, which runs between the rectum and the anal entrance, is 1-1.5 inches long.